cindyytong/pern-todo-list/README.md

 # Current Features

+# Bugs to Work on
+* TodoList - update todo status when checked
+* EditTodo - modal, when clicking Edit for multiple todos we see same todo description

 # Future Features
 * User can create, delete and edit todos to a single todo list.
 * User can set the status of a todo as completed.